You searched for: “flow

 (Old English: flowan, to flow, to stream, to issue; to become liquid, to melt; to abound, to overflow)

-Very large operation on a unit which is continuously performed one after the other; usually, on a production line.
+Very large operation on a unit which is continuously performed one after the other; mass production: Flow production normally involves conveyer belts where products are put together piece by piece.

 1. An economic magnitude describing behavior that takes place over time and is therefore meaningful to a unit of time: Examples of flow variables in economics include: the value of exports (dollars per year), demand for foreign exchange (euros per day), and migration (people per month).

-2. Activities that occur over time: Income is a flow variable that occurs per week, per month, or per year.
+2. An activity that takes place over time: Income is a flow variable that occurs per week, per month, or per year.